denispol/darwin-timeout/docs/json-output.md

 - `"wall_clock"`: Main timeout duration was exceeded
 - `"stdin_idle"`: No stdin activity for the duration specified by `-S/--stdin-timeout`

+**Note:** `--stdin-timeout` **consumes stdin data** to detect activity.
+It is intended for non-interactive environments to detect unexpected input prompts—not for monitoring active data streams piped to the child process.

+**Note:** Use `--stdin-passthrough` with `-S/--stdin-timeout` to detect idle without consuming data.

 **Note:** When stdin reaches EOF (e.g., from `/dev/null` or a closed pipe), stdin monitoring is automatically disabled to prevent busy-loops.
 In this case, the wall clock timeout will fire and `timeout_reason` will be `"wall_clock"` even if `--stdin-timeout` was specified.

 #### With --on-timeout hook